UBC-MDS/airpyllution/README.md

 ## Summary
 This package enables users to explore air pollution levels in locations around the world.
 Using the [Air Pollution API](https://openweathermap.org/api/air-pollution), this package provides 3 functions that help to visualise present, future and historic air pollution data.

 The data returned from the API includes the polluting gases such as Carbon monoxide (CO), Nitrogen monoxide (NO), Nitrogen dioxide (NO2), Ozone (O3), Sulphur dioxide (SO2), Ammonia (NH3), and particulates (PM2.5 and PM10).

 Using the OpenWeatherMap API requires sign up to gain access to an API key.
-The API key should be stored in the `config.py` file.
+This API key should be stored in the `config.py` file.
 (TO ADD)
-For more information about API call limits and API care recommendations please visit the OpenWeather [How to start](https://openweathermap.org/appid) page.
+For more information about API call limits and API care recommendations please visit the [OpenWeather how to start](https://openweathermap.org/appid) page.
 ## Functions
 The functions are as follows:
 - `getAirPollution()`